oddbird/oddsite/content/2014/06/14/sqlalchemy-postgres-autocommit.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 I mentioned above that I like context managers and decorators (such as Django's
 `transaction.atomic`_) as an API for transactions.
+Now that we have autocommit
-Here's an example of how a
-rough equivalent to `transaction.atomic`_ can be implemented for SQLAlchemy now
+mode working, here's an example of a rough equivalent to `transaction.atomic`_
-that we have an explicit-transactions mode of operation:
+for SQLAlchemy (unlike `transaction.atomic`_ this doesn't work as a decorator,
+but adding that is just a matter of some boilerplate):

 .. code:: python